navipartner/docs/content/en/docs/power_bi/retail/how-to/install/index.md

 ## Prerequisite

 - Prior to initiating the installation process, it is imperative to ensure that you have an active Power BI account associated with the same business email address used for logging into Business Central.
 This alignment of email addresses will facilitate a seamless integration and ensure a smooth installation experience.

 ## Procedure

 1. Log into your Power BI account.
-2. Go to the [<ins>Microsoft app store<ins>](https://apps.microsoft.com/store/apps) and find our product **NP Power BI for Retail**.
-Click **Free trial** to run the installation wizard.
+2. Go to the [<ins>Microsoft AppSource<ins>](https://appsource.microsoft.com/en-us/product/power-bi/navipartner.np-power-bi-for-retail?tab=Overview) and find our product **NP Power BI for Retail**.
+Click **Get it now** to run the installation wizard.

   ![power_bi_retail](power_bi_retail.png)